NSSTC/sim-ecs/README.md

 Contrary to a save, for example using `world.toJSON()`, prefabs are made with work-flow in mind.
 Their format is easy to understand, even by non-programmers, and they can be enriched with types easily (see Pong example).

+Another advantage of prefabs in sim-ecs is that all loaded entities are tracked and can be unloaded when not needed anymore.
+This means that prefabs can be used to design menus, levels, GUIs, etc. which are only loaded when needed and discarded after use.
+After all, who needs level1 data when they switched over to level2?

 ```typescript
 // loading a prefab, the prefab might be in a different file, even maybe just JSON data!
 const prefab = [